thufschmitt/tix-papers/contributions.md

 - \vdots

-But besides these technical aspects the most important contribution of this work is, by far, that it brings together and integrates in a unique system five different typing techniques that hitherto lived in isolation one from the other, that is:
+But besides these technical aspects, the most important contribution of this work is, by far, that it brings together and integrates into a unique system five different typing techniques that hitherto lived in isolation one from the other, that is: